gjwdyk/TLSCertificateAutomation/LetsEncrypt/README.md

  * Donating to EFF:                    https://eff.org/donate-le
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

+Here are some information of the obtained SSL/TLS Certificate (using `openssl`):

 ```
 ubuntu@ip-10-1-1-11:~$ openssl x509 -text -in /etc/letsencrypt/live/aadc.link/cert.pem